This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 Once I’d come up with my overall plan… it was time to get to work!

-Recommended tools and materials
+Recommended tools and materials to build a floating deck

 - miter saw